Mesh Current Analysis Method | Solved Example

 Find branch currents I1, I2, and I3 using mesh current method.

-mesh current method example
+mesh current analysis method solved example

 Loop 1 Equation